danwing/referee/draft-wing-settle-referee.md

 If the Referee's public key changes all the clients have to re-authenticate the Referee's new public key.
 This is uncool.

-To allow changing the Referee's public key without client re-authentication, the client and Referee could do session resumption for its subsequent connections to the Referee (Section 2.2 of
+To allow changing the Referee's public key without needing the client to re-authenticate the Referee, the client and Referee could do session resumption for its subsequent connections to the Referee (Section 2.2 of {{?RFC8446}}).
+If session resumption succeeds, the client can query a the Referee's own well-known URI to determine if the Referee's public key has changed, and update itself accordingly.
-{{?RFC8446}}).
-When doing session resumption with the Referee, the client should also retrieve and cache the Referee's current public key fingerprint so if, in the future, the Referee cannot perform session resumption the client can still authenticate the Referee.

 With the above technique, the client will only have to (manually) re-authenticate the Referee when the Referee cannot perform session resumption.
+As session resumption is usually implemented using the server's private key, the Referee would need to remember its previous private key (or two or three).

 ## Incrementatal Adoption